 Is retinol safe while nursing?
 Topical retinoids such as Retin-A (tretinoin), tazarotene, and adapalene should not be used while pregnant or breastfeeding.
 Non-prescription retinoids such as retinol should be avoided as well.
 As for other topical acne medications, benzoyl peroxide is a safe way to kill bacteria on the skin while breastfeeding.

-Retinol creams have a variety of benefits such as improving skin texture and roughness.
-Numerous studies have shown these results.
+Can retinol creams improve skin roughness?
+Retinol creams have a variety of science-backed benefits such as improving skin texture and roughness.
 It’s also thought that in addition to improve skin texture, these creams may also increase the thickness of the skin.
 This may prevent future damage from occurring.

-Before the use of any new skin product, apply a small amount to your forearm or wrist before continuing the application on other parts of the body.
+Before the use of retinol cream, apply a small amount to your forearm or wrist before continuing the application on other parts of the body.
 It may also be beneficial to check with your doctor or dermatologist before introducing a new skin care product into your regular routine.